 Recipients of CIHR funding are required to adhere with the following responsibilities:

 This resource is developed primarily to support researchers with COVID-19 Rapid Response Funding.
-These resources are evolving, and this page will be updated as new guidelines are made available.

 To follow developments in the Canadian funding space see: